 PRO-TIP: Check for Common Interests

-The easiest way to connect with someone is talking about a common interest.
+The easiest way to connect with someone is by talking about a common interest.
 We all like to talk about the things we’re passionate about and interested in and connecting with prospects in this way helps build trust.

 Fortunately, PropertyRadar lets you discover owners who have shown interest in certain hobbies and subjects.
 A few examples include: